isaacs/node-glob/README.md

 Results from absolute patterns such as `/foo/*` are mounted onto the root setting using `path.join`.
 On windows, this will by default result in `/foo/*` matching `C:\foo\bar.txt`.

+Alternatively, you may set the `supportWindowsPaths` option to make glob coerce backslashes to forward slashes.
+Keep in mind that `supportWindowsPaths` will result in unexpected behavior when escaping literal glob characters.

 ## Race Conditions